Tbrady9/Mobile-Architect-Programming/README.md

 02/18/2023 V2 - Successfully passing values from recycler view to update item activity (including auto populating item details)

-02/19/2023 (No File) - I pulled an all nighter trying, for over 12 hours straight, how to update the data in the recycler view
+02/19/2023 - Can't figure out how to update the database.
+I think the function is working but the new data is not making it into
-                       for the items.
-I can't do it.
-It appears as if the function is working but not returning the new record back to the database.
+             the database.
+At this point I've changed things around so much that the program is a mess.